 At the University of Pittsburgh, our research focus is on the reduction of this resistance and to expand and regenerate the outflow system, using new tools developed by our scientists and delivering molecules recently discovered to play an essential role in the developing a more effective outflow system.

-For more details on our Glaucoma research, visit the links below:
+For more information, visit Glaucoma Research Updates & News and the links below: